LivePersonInc/developer-center/README.md

-## LivePerson Developers' Community
+## LivePerson Developer Center

 **As of August 2018, please open all Pull Requests DIRECTLY TO THE MASTER BRANCH ON THE PUBLIC VERSION OF THIS REPOSITORY.
 THERE IS NO MORE NEED FOR THE INTERNAL REPOSITORY**

 **This site is maintained by the Product Communications and Experience team.
 Please contact lmart@liveperson.com for issues, questions, and the such**.

-This repository generates LivePerson's Developers' Community, which can be found at https://developers.liveperson.com.
+This repository generates LivePerson's Developer Center, which can be found at https://developers.liveperson.com.
 The site is generated using [Jekyll](https://jekyllrb.com/).
 If you find an issue with the documentation, site structure, meta or anything else, please open an issue and we'll respond as soon as possible.

 **Table of Contents**